tryscer/flock/flock-music.md

 ​	"Good luck," says the newspaper man.
 "There are no clubs in this slum.
 Only old warehouses."
 ​	"Oh," says Eleanore.
 ​	"No, what you want to do," says the newspaper man, feeling the treasure hunt is back on, "what you want to do is go north from here, to Jackson Ward.
 Then you find the Deuce.
 That's where your treasure should be."
+​	"Treasure hunt!" exclaims Cindy.
+​	"Who's the Deuce?"
+I ask.

+We park alongside a street sign that reads 2ND AVE., right next to a demolished building.
+Heaps of bricks and twisted metal wires are poking through the upturned earth.
+The building right next to it is a big theatre, its marquee shining bright (THE HIPPODROME - TONIGHT ONLY, THE COASTERS.)
+A mass of people in their Saturday-night bests are piling at the entrance.
+Most are black, but some are white teenagers, like us.
+The street is bustling with people, who overflow from the sidewalk to the street, mixing with the cars, talking and hooting and laughing. ​
+​	"Excuse me, sir," says Tim to a passerby, "do you know where I can find the Deuce?"
+​	"Guess you did," says the man without stopping to explain.
+​	"Hi," says Cindy to a woman standing in line.
+"Excuse me.
+I'm looking for the Deuce."
+​	"Child," says the woman, already turning back, "the Deuce is all around you."
+​	Tim says, "Give me a minute."
+He walks over to a group of black teenagers, who soon burst in laughter.
+He comes back red-faced.
+​	"Yeah," he says.
+"Turns out the Deuce is--"
+​	"Let me guess," says Eleanore.
+"This street?"
+​	"It's this street," says Tim.
+​	"How did you know?"
+I ask.
+​	"Well," says Eleanore.
+"It is *second avenue*..."
+​	"Heard you were looking for the Deuce," says a gold-toothed man in a hound's-tooth, grey and brown tweed jacket and a yellow fedora.
+"Well, I'm the Deuce.
+How may I be of service this fine evening?"
+​	"No," says Eleanore.
+"It's where we are, that's the Deuce.
+Go away."
+​	"It is the name of this little stretch of land," says the man, showing no inclination to go away, "but it is also the name of the king of all the Deuce.
+Danny the Deuce, at your service, ma'am."
+​	"We are not interested," says Tim.
+​	"You sure?
+You kids look like you're looking to have some fun."
+​	"We all wish you a good evening, sir," says Cindy.
+​	Barry returns from the box office.
+"They never heard of them," he says.
+​	"Alright," says Cindy.
+"That's the plan.
+We split up and spread out.
+We each take a part of the street.
+We'll ask every box office attendant.
+We'll read every billboard, top to bottom.
+Hell, let's even ask at that drugstore over there."
+​	​"Are you kids doing a treasure hunt?" asks the Deuce.
+​	"For the last time, no!" says Eleanore.
+​	"Alright, I understand," says the Deuce.
+"I will leave you alone.
+I just thought you kids wanted some tickets."
+He turns to leave.
+​	We all shout, "Wait!"

+"So let me get this straight," says the Deuce.
+He's leaning against Barry's Chevy, picking at his teeth.
+"You say these guys are like the best band ever..."
+​	I say, "Absolutely."
+​	Tim says, "You have no idea, Mr. Deuce.
+No idea."
+​	The Deuce says, "...and yet no one knows who they are."
+​	Eleanore says, "Well, *you* don't know who they are."
+​	​The Deuce says, "Miss Eleanore, the king of the Deuce tells you right now, right in your face: there are no tickets for something called The Steam Pillars anywhere today, not just here, but in all of Richmond."
+​	I sit on the floor.
+​	"I don't understand," says Eleanore.
+"It was supposed to be *obvious*."
+​	"Then it must be obvious in a different way," Cindy says ​
+​

 ==at the news stand==